crestel-ong/crestel-ong/README.md

 ### Hello, there! 👋

-**My name is Crestel, Im a student at St. Mother Teresa HS, Ottawa, Canada.
+*My name is Crestel, Im a student at St. Mother Teresa HS, Ottawa, Canada.

-- 🌱 I’m currently learning ...
+ 🌱 I’m currently learning python and c++